-CEE offers eleven (11) state-of-the-art research laboratory facilities focusing on cutting edge technology based on sound theoretical concepts and practical, real-world applications.
-The laboratory infrastructure varies greatly based on research area, however; new technologies, theoretical foundation and practical applications to 21st century problems is a cornerstone to the focus of are research areas.
-Graduate students and Faculty work closely together if CEE’s lab settings, often collaborating with researchers in other UConn academic departments, as well as outside institutions, small businesses and industries.
-Advanced undergraduates often work in research labs on a variety of projects in collaboration with faculty and graduate students.
+CEE offers state-of-the-art research laboratory facilities focusing on cutting-edge technology based on sound theoretical concepts and practical, real-world applications.
+The laboratory infrastructure varies greatly based on research area; however, new technologies, theoretical foundation and practical applications to 21st century problems is a cornerstone to the focus of our research areas.
+Graduate students and faculty work closely together in CEE’s lab settings, often collaborating with researchers in other UConn academic departments, as well as outside institutions, small businesses and industries.
+Advanced undergraduate students often work in research labs on a variety of projects in collaboration with faculty and graduate students.

 The faculty has expertise in both structural engineering, involving the design of buildings, bridges and other structures, and applied mechanics, which forms the basis of all structural analysis and design.
 Our Laboratory Facilities include: Concrete Lab, Materials Testing, Advanced Hazards Lab, Structural Testing Lab, Fiber Optics Lab.

 Located in room 115 of the Francis L. Castleman Building, the structures laboratory is a high bay laboratory equipped with an in-house crane and strong floor.
 The structures lab houses a variety of testing equipment including large-scale SATEC loading machines, MTS actuator for static loading tests, Split Hopkinson Pressure Bar, Shore-western’s shake table and actuators for hybrid simulation and vibration tests.
 Also various lab-scale experimental test-beds have been developed.
 These include a steel girder bridge, a Pratt truss bridge, two traffic poles, and a traffic signal regulator for validation of basic and advanced theory and technology.